Piping Trades

 - A strong technical aptitude for understanding complex piping systems and how they work.

-- Adapt to changing situations and work effectively in a variety of settings.
+- Adapting to changing situations and work effectively in a variety of settings.

 A valid driver’s license and access to a vehicle is strongly recommended given the potential need to travel for practicum placement.